 DISCLAIMER: This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page!

-I rarely get the chance to make a whole chicken, but it feels like such a treat when I do.
-It’s a labor of love that’s absolutely worth it every time.
-This Jerk Whole Roast Chicken puts a bold, flavorful twist on the usual roast, perfect for holidays or whenever you want to wow your table.
-The smoky jerk seasoning combined with a sweet maple glaze creates the most irresistible balance—so much flavor without being overly spicy.
+I rarely get the chance to make a whole chicken, but it feels like the best moment whenever I do!
+It’s a labor of love that’s absolutely worth every bit of the time and process.
+This Jamaican Spatchcock Jerk Whole Roast Chicken puts a bold, flavorful twist on the usual roast, perfect for whenever you want to wow your table.
+The smoky jerk dry seasoning combined with a sweet maple bbq jerk glaze creates the most irresistible balance—so much flavor without being overly spicy.

 Of course, I do have this Cranberry Maple Roast Chicken for a more traditional route with a sweeter undertone if you're into that more.